seanchandler/clickme-app-test/README.md

 # clickme-app-test

-Cross platform automation test for iOS and Android using [Appium](https://github.com/appium/appium) Server and [appium-java-client](https://github.com/appium/java-client) apis.
+Cross platform automation for iOS and Android using [Appium](https://github.com/appium/appium) Server and [appium-java-client](https://github.com/appium/java-client) apis.

 ## About

-The tests use [PageObjects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) as interfaces with implementations for both platforms.
-Spring with java-config loads the PageObjects, AppiumDriver, and Capabilities for the desired platform.
-This approach requires only a single test class for both platform, giving the app's UI is identical
+The project takes a platform agnostic approach to mobile testing using the [PageObject](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) model.
+Platform specific resources; PageObjects, AppiumDriver, and Capabilities are loaded with Spring.
+A Spring config exists for each platform and is loaded into the ApplicationContext at runtime using `-Dapp.platform=[ios,android]`.

-The project contains a simple ClickMe app for both iOS and Android.
-It has a button that when click displays an alert.
+The software under test is a simple mobile app.
+It has a button that when clicked displays an alert.

-SourceCode for the ClickMe app
+SourceCode for the mobile app

 * [iOS](https://github.com/seanchandler/clickme-ios-app)
 * [Android](https://github.com/seanchandler/clickme-android-app)